 In total, there are six squash balls to choose from which affect the bounce during a game; amateur players use white, green, and blue dot balls while professional players use yellow balls.
 Squash Coaches generally use red dot balls.

 Blue Dot Balls

-Blue dots are better for rallies and it will ensure the ball remains warmer to help it bounce better.
-In addition, compared to other Squash ball he Blue Squash dot ball is has the highest hanging time in the air, so, players can play more rallies and enjoy the game.
+Blue dots are better for rallies and they will ensure the ball remains warmer to help it bounce better.
+In addition, compared to other Squash balls the Blue Squash dot ball has the highest hanging time in the air, so, players can play more rallies and enjoy the game.

 Bounce height: High Speed (hang time): Very long

 These balls are the best for recreational players.
 The Red Single Dot ball is large in diameter so has good bounce.
 Recreational players can improve their technique using this ball as they get more hanging time.

 Once you are starting to get the hang of squash it is time to move on to the red dot ball.
 This is similar to the beginner’s version but offers a little less bounce to encourage players to move quickly to the ball and allow ‘kill’ shots to have a bigger impact as it will be harder for your opponent to return it.

 A red dot ball will bounce higher and is, therefore, harder to win a point off, in this case why not practice drop shots with this.

 When you then come to using a yellow in a match, you will notice the impact.